-Firstly, we have to understand the difference between brick veneer and solid masonry.
+If solid masonry is so good, why is it that most brick houses built in the last 30 years are brick veneer construction?
+Firstly, we have to understand the difference between the brick veneer and solid masonry.
 The biggest difference is that with solid masonry, the brick is holding up the house.
-With brick veneer, the house is holding up the brick!
+With a brick veneer, the house is holding up the brick!

 When we say brick veneer, we don’t mean those little thin slices that you glue on your kitchen wall.
 We mean an honest to goodness brick.
 However, the wall is only one wythe thick.
-Behind the brick veneer is a wood frame wall which is actually holding up the house.
+Behind the brick veneer is a wood frame wall that is actually holding up the house.
 The brick veneer is, in effect, siding!

 Brick veneer became the norm when building codes began to require insulation in the exterior walls.
 One of the best insulators is air.
 Most good insulation does nothing but trap air; that’s why most insulations are light and fluffy.
 Brick is not exactly light and fluffy.
 Therefore it’s not really a very good insulator.

-The metal ties are then bent so that they are horizontal where they become imbedded in the mortar joints as the brick veneer wall is constructed.
-The brick veneer is built on the outer edge of the foundation wall so that a one inch air space remains between the brick veneer and the sheathing.
+The metal ties are then bent so that they are horizontal where they become embedded in the mortar joints as the brick veneer wall is constructed.
+The brick veneer is built on the outer edge of the foundation wall so that a one-inch air space remains between the brick veneer and the sheathing.